NicholasSynovic/nicholassynovic.github.io/content/summaries/very-deep-convolutional-networks-for-large-scale-image-recognition.md

 > What has been done prior to this paper?

+Prior work has gone into optimizing the width and intial convulations of convultional neural networks.

+[Szegedy et al.](going-deeper-with-convolutions.md) proposed a new architecture (Inception) that achieved SOTA performance in the 2014 ImageNet Challenge.
+Else, Krizhevsky et al. \[2\] and others have proposed improvments to the convulational neural network architecture.

 ## Motivation

 > Why should we care about this paper?

+We should care about the authors work as increasing the depth of a neural network by their proposed architecture allows for easy expansion of existing convulational neural networks without redesigning the libraries used to create them.

 ### Figures, Diagrams, Illustrations, and Graphs

 > Are the axes properly labeled?
 Are results shown with error bars, so that
 > conclusions are statistically significant?

+The tables that are presented are easy to read, but can be improved upon.
+Often, multiple rows will correspond with a single model configuration.
+This is fine, however, it is difficult to make out what configuration each row corresponds to.

 ### Clarity